jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

   * Director of Technology
   * Chief Executive Officer
-* As necessary, depending on the type of incident, the Director of Technology may request dditional subject matter experts to join and assist the BISO.
+* As necessary, depending on the type of incident, the Director of Technology may request additional subject matter experts to join and assist the BISO.
 For example, if the privacy incident involves financial information, the Bixal Director of Technology may request the Chief Financial Officer to join the BISO.